 - I earned a BA in English from Emory University, where I played goalkeeper on the varsity soccer team.

 - I received a master’s in business and economics journalism from Columbia University in New York.
 At Columbia, I was fortunate to be a Gray International Reporting Fellow.

 - Some podcast interviews: In December 2019 I was on our The Journal podcast to discuss a page one story I wrote about India changing rules for U.S. tech titans.
 I discussed similar themes on the Asia Matters podcast.
 I was also on The Journal podcast in July 2020 discussing Twitter, Facebook, Google and Hong Kong, and joined in May 2021 to talk about India, Covid-19, and social media.

 About this site

-In blog posts I published through the end of 2013, I occasionally linked to books or other items on Amazon.com using a personal affiliate link.
-This means that if you click through and buy the item, I receive a small referral fee.
+- In blog posts I published through the end of 2013, I occasionally linked to books or other items on Amazon.com using a personal affiliate link.
+This meant if you clicked through and bought the item, I received a small referral fee.
 I no longer use such links.

 - Newley.com runs on the WordPress content management system.

 - I use the Mac-only MarsEdit desktop blog editor.